Under Milk Wood: Musical adaptations

-In October 2014, the BBC launched an interactive ebook entitled Dylan Thomas: The Road To Milk Wood, written by Jon Tregenna and Robin Moore.
-It deals with the journey from Swansea via the BBC to New York City and beyond.
+Other

-In 2021, as part of its post-COVID-19 programme, the National Theatre produced an adaptation of Under Milk Wood with Michael Sheen reprising his role as First Voice.
-This new adaptation included additional material from actress Dame Siân Phillips, who also starred in the production.
-The adaptation tells the story of First Voice trying to connect with his father, played by Karl Johnson, who has dementia by inventing stories of characters from the village his father lived in as a boy.
+In October 2014 the BBC launched an interactive ebook entitled Dylan Thomas: The Road To Milk Wood, written by Jon Tregenna and Robin Moore.
+It deals with Thomas's journey from Swansea via the BBC to New York and beyond.

-2020 production starring Kenneth Welsh and featuring Deaf Sign Language Performer, Missy Keast.
+In 2020 a production starred Kenneth Welsh and featured a deaf sign language performer, Missy Keast.

 Quotations

 One of many articles celebrating the work of Dylan Thomas.
 This mug bears a quotation from the prayer of the Rev Eli Jenkins in 'Under Milk Wood'.